Accrued Expense Meaning

-XYZ Company borrowed $100,000 on Oct 1, 2018, and requires making the complete repayment on 31 Jan 2019 along with interest $5000.
-As on 31 Dec 2018, XYZ is not required to make any interest expenses, however, $3750 ($5000*3/4) of Accrual expenses has occurred and will consist of debt of $3750 of interest expense and a credit of $3750 to Interest Payable Account.
+XYZ Company borrowed $100,000 on October 1, 2018, and requires making the complete repayment on January 31, 2019, along with interest $5000.
+As of December 31, 2018, it is not necessary for XYZ to make any interest expenses.
+However, $3750 ($5000*3/4) of Accrual expenses has occurred and will consist of debt of $3750 of interest expense and a credit of $3750 to Interest Payable Account.

 #3 – Other Expenses

-Other accrued expenses examples may include the following
+Other examples may include the following

 - Rent owed by the business but not yet paid.

 - Commission and Royalties are yet to be paid by the business.

 - Utilities and Taxes owed but not yet paid by the business.